ANP5003 Emergency Care

 Students who do not have regular access to postal services or who are otherwise disadvantaged by these regulations may be given special considerations.
 They should contact the examiner of the course to negotiate such special arrangements.

-Students who have undertaken all of the required assessments in a course but who have failed to meet some of the specified objectives of a course within the normally prescribed time may be awarded the temporary grade: IM (Incomplete Makeup).
-An IM grade will only be awarded when, in the opinion of the Examiner, a student will be able to achieve the remaining objectives of the course after a period of non directed personal study.
+Students who have undertaken all of the required assessments in a course but who have failed to meet some of the specified objectives of a course within the normally prescribed time may be awarded the temporary grade: IDM (Incomplete Deferred Makeup).
+An IDM grade will only be awarded when, in the opinion of the Examiner, a student will be able to achieve the remaining objectives of the course after a period of non directed personal study.

 Students who, for medical, family/personal, or employment-related reasons, are unable to complete an assignment or to sit for an examination at the scheduled time may apply to defer an assessment in a course.
 Such a request must be accompanied by appropriate supporting documentation.
 One of the following temporary grades may be awarded: IDS (Incomplete- Deferred Examination); IDM (Incomplete Deferred Makeup); IDB (Incomplete- Both deferred Examination and Deferred Makeup).